-Financial instruments, which potentially subject the Home to concentrations of credit risk, consist primarily of demand deposit and money market accounts at financial institutions.
+Financial instruments, which potentially subject the Home to concentrations of credit risk, consist primarily of demand deposit at financial institutions.
 The balances are insured by the Federal Deposit Insurance Corporation up to \$250,000.
 At times, such amounts may exceed federally insured limits.